-Interuniversity Athletics: The University of Alberta provides opportunities for men and women to compete in a wide variety of interuniversity sports.
-Men compete in basketball, cross-country, football, ice hockey, soccer, swimming and diving, tennis, track and field (indoor), volleyball, and wrestling.
-Women compete in basketball, cross-country, field hockey, ice hockey, rugby, soccer, swimming and diving, tennis, track and field (indoor), volleyball, and wrestling.
+Interuniversity Athletics: A member of the Canada West University Athletic Association, the University of Alberta provides opportunities for men and women to compete in interuniversity sports.
+Men and women compete in basketball, cross country, ice hockey, soccer, swimming, track and field, and volleyball.
+Additional programs include football and wrestling for men, and field hockey for women.